ramparshad/calculator_PR/README.md

 ## 🚧 To-Do

 - 🔧 **Unit Converter Features**
-  Finalize and polish the Unit Converter tab, including support for more units (e.g., temperature, weight, distance, etc.).
+  Finalize and polish the Unit Converter tab, including support for more units (e.g., temperature, weight, distance, etc.) and expanding the scope (e.g., missing units, unit categories).

 - ✅ **Verification**
   Ensure functionality of all features, particularly the accuracy of conversions (especially unit conversion constants).

-- ⚙️ **Smaller Optimizations**
-  Focus on UX improvements, performance optimizations, and expanding the scope (e.g., missing units, unit categories).

 - 🎨 **Calculator Branding**
   Design and finalize the calculator icon and overall branding for the app, ensuring it aligns with the app’s aesthetic and provides a consistent visual identity.